 Then in 1974, Birdswood was bought by a private owner and started a new life as a horse drawn passenger boat.
 This was at Froghall Wharf on the Caldon Canal in Staffordshire.
 In 1995, extensive steelwork to the hull was carried out and a new cabin, an engine and hydraulic drive unit were installed, although the traditional horse boat stern end was retained.
 Trip boat operations then continued at Froghall until the end of 2010.

 In early 2013, the boat was purchased by the Friends of the Cromford Canal.
 Volunteers moved the boat by canal to Langley Mill, where it was dry docked, converted to electric drive and repainted in FCC livery.
-It was then brought to Cromford by road and is now being operated as a trip boat, both electrically driven and horse drawn, at Cromford Wharf.
+It was then brought to Cromford by road and is now being operated as a trip boat at Cromford Wharf.
 This is the latest phase in the varied life of this fine historic vessel.
 It is quite sobering to wonder what the boat will be doing during the next 75 years.